 This particular run ends on the 30th October, but fear not Les Enfants Terribles runs a different production every year.
 Last year it was the immersive hit show Alice’s Adventures Underground.
 I can’t wait to see what they have up their sleeve for next year.

 Have you experienced immersive theatre?
 Would love to know what you thought.
 If not would you like to go?
-Let me know in the comments below or at:
+Let me know in the comments box below.

 PIN FOR LATER